Women Deliver 2026 Conference Sponsored Positions opportunity

 What is the Institute delegation?

 Selected sponsored position recipients will be part of the Wiyi Yani U Thangani Institute delegation.
+As part of the delegation, you'll have Institute team members available throughout the conference for support, guidance or just a familiar face to connect with.

 Before the conference: